The Great Cloud Exodus: Part I

 The US CLOUD Act: The Long Arm of Washington

 The legal criterion is not the location of the server, but the control ('possession, custody, or control') that the American parent company has over the data.
-Since Microsoft Corporation in Redmond, Washington, has full control over its subsidiary Microsoft Nederland BV, data in the data center in Wieringermeer legally falls under the direct scope of an American warrant.
+Since Microsoft Corporation in Redmond, Washington, has full control over its subsidiary Microsoft Netherlands BV, data in the data center in Wieringermeer is legally under the direct jurisdiction of an American warrant.

 FISA 702: Unmarked Surveillance

-The crucial difference from regular law enforcement is that no individual judicial warrant based on suspicion of a crime is needed here.
+The crucial difference with regular law enforcement is that no individual judicial warrant with suspicion of a crime is required here.
 It concerns intelligence gathering in the context of national security, a concept that is interpreted very broadly in the US.

-The Court of Justice of the European Union has previously declared the exchange of data with the US illegal based on earlier treaties precisely because of this legislation in the high-profile Schrems II ruling.
+The Court of Justice of the European Union has already declared the exchange of data with the US illegal based on previous treaties due to this legislation in the landmark Schrems II ruling.
 Although new political agreements have since been made, such as the 'Data Privacy Framework', the legal basis under FISA 702 remains precariously unchanged.

 The OVH-Canada Case: The End of Naivety

-The Canadian judge ruled that the Canadian subsidiary of OVHcloud could be compelled to hand over this data, despite the data being physically located in Europe.
-The judge stated that the interests of the state (criminal prosecution) outweighed the objections of OVHcloud.
+The Canadian judge ruled that the Canadian subsidiary of OVHcloud could be compelled to hand over this data, despite the fact that the data was physically located in Europe.
+The judge stated that the interests of the state (prosecution) outweighed the objections of OVHcloud.

 This ruling hit the European tech community like a bomb.
 OVHcloud was forced into an impossible dilemma:

-• Complying with the Canadian order would lead to a direct violation of the French 'blocking statute' and the GDPR, with fines up to €90,000 and imprisonment for the French executives
+• Complying with the Canadian warrant would lead to a direct violation of the French 'blocking statute' and the GDPR, with fines up to €90,000 and imprisonment for French executives

 • Refusing would lead to contempt of the Canadian court, with sanctions against the Canadian branch

-This case unequivocally demonstrates that as soon as a cloud provider - even one with a European headquarters - has legal entities in jurisdictions with extraterritorial powers, the 'sovereignty' of the data is at stake.
+This case unequivocally demonstrates that once a cloud provider - even one with a European headquarters - has legal entities in jurisdictions with extraterritorial powers, the 'sovereignty' of the data is at stake.

 Great Cloud Exodus